🔍 공개 퀴즈 검색

 2. Character development or growth

-3. Using pictures or images
+3. Using pictures or images literally

 How can you show a character's emotion through body language?